Controller & Procedure

 fn

-The fn property lets you call the controller procedure directly without making an HTTP request for SSR/PPR etc. It mirrors the generated RPC handler signature and accepts the same parameters.
+The fn property calls the procedure directly without making an HTTP request — for SSR/PPR, server actions, AI tool execution, etc. Same call shape as the generated RPC method:

 const result = await UserController.updateUser.fn({